 About Byland Abbey

-In 1322 Byland Abbey was sacked by Robert the Bruce’s army, as the Scots pursued Edward II, who had led an unsuccessful invasion of Scotland.
-The 14th century saw further decline as a result of the Plague, and relative economic decline.
+In early medieval times, Byland was particularly well known for its sheep rearing and export of wool, becoming a centre of wealth in the north.
+In 1322 however, Byland was sacked by Robert the Bruce’s army as the Scots pursued Edward II, after he has lead an unsuccessful invasion of Scotland.
+The 14th century saw further decline as a result of the Black Death, with the Abbey’s finances dwindling.

 Despite periods of prosperity, the story did not improve for the oft-troubled Abbey during the Tudor period, with uprisings such as the Pilgrimage of Grace causing great upheaval in the area.
 In 1537, the Abbott of Jervaulx (Jervaulx was a ‘daughter’ house to Byland) was executed for treason, and the following year Byland voluntarily surrendered to the Crown, with its monks receiving a pension in exchange.
 The Abbey was stripped of lead, glass, timber and anything else of value and left a shell.

 Today, Byland Abbey is managed by English Heritage and consists of an atmospheric ruin, which remains a fantastic example of early gothic architecture – in its heyday it inspired the creation of the famous York Minster rose window!
 In the south transept of the Abbey’s church, much of the 13th century floor tiling survives, while at its west front three tall lancet windows and the base of the once-spectacular rose window may also be viewed.

 The accompanying museum affords visitors a fascinating insight into monastic life at the Abbey, with many archaeological finds on display.
 Highlights include the only known ink stand to have been used in the signing of a deed of surrender during the Dissolution of the Monasteries, as well as a large collection of intricate stonework from the Abbey’s five phases of construction.